jrtechs/NodeJSBlog/blogContent/posts/programming/cs-theory-exam-2-review.md

 # Context-free grammars, closure properties for CFLs

-The context-free grammars are a superset of the regular languages.
-This means that CFG's can represent some non-regular languages and every regular language is also a CFL.
+The context-free grammars are a super-set of the regular languages.
+This means that CFG's can represent some non-regular languages and every regular language.
 Contest-free Languages are defined by Context-Free Grammars and accepted using
-Pushdown Automata machines.
+Push-down Automata machines.

 Context Free Grammars are Represented using: